Ohio Probate: An Overview

 Here is an outline of the probate court process and its simpler alternatives.

-Probate in Ohio is a court-supervised legal process that may be required after someone dies.
+Probate in Ohio is a court-supervised legal process that might be required after someone dies.
 Its purpose is to make sure the deceased person's debts and taxes are paid and that assets are transferred to the people who are entitled to inherit them.

 Will an Ohio Probate Proceeding Be Necessary?